 Our unique West Coast location also contributes to the high quality of our butter.
 The high rainfall on the West Coast means our cows graze on lush green pastures all year round, so we don’t need to rely on irrigation or supplementary feed.

 Essentially, a natural grass-fed diet will result in a yellow coloured butter while cows that are fed mostly grains will produce a lighter coloured butter.
 This is similar to free range hens producing eggs with brighter almost orange coloured yolks.
-The more yellow the butter, the happier the cow.
+We reckon, the more yellow the butter, the happier the cow.